DahlmannIT/personalUSP/documentation/readme.md

 For adding a new data source, take the following steps:

- * create a new connector (.csv) scheme
+ * create a new connector in deploy-connector.sh (.csv) scheme
- * create a new `InputFilePattern`
- * create a new topic inside the connector
-    * if your topic needs to be persisted into the database, add `_persist` at the end of the name
+  * copy another connector and change
+     "name" to `<anything>_source*` e.g. `transaction_data_source`
+     "input.file.pattern" to a regex matching your files, e.g. `".*?transaction_data.*?\\.csv"` for reading all .csv files consisting "transaction_data"
+     "topic" to `<anything>` e.g. `transaction_data`

 For adding a new data source, you have to take the following steps.
 Initially you have to create a new connector (.csv) scheme.
 Afterwards a new `InputFilePattern` has to be created.
 Finally you need to create a new topic inside the connector.
-If your topic needs to be persisted into the database, add `_persist`at the end of the name.

 (???Beschreibungen jeweils hinzufügen???)